Skelmis/idox/README.md

 This would create an `output` directory which stores all the responses from your target site by response content type.

-For further usage, see `python -m idox --help`
+For further usage, see `python -m idox --help` or the `data` directory.

 ---